Updated: 23rd January 2023

 Housing an extensive collection of paintings by the artist Joan Miró, who, while born in Barcelona, made his home later in Palma, the vast display includes sculptures, gardens and some of his most famous works.

-It wouldn’t be an island city-break without a little beach time, and the Platja de Can Pere Antoni is right on the doorstep of the city.
+It wouldn’t be an island city break without a bit of beach time, and the Platja de Can Pere Antoni is right on the city’s doorstep.
 While there are certainly much more tranquil bays further along the coast, you don’t need to go far to have your fit in the sand and a dip in the Med.

-The food scene in Palma is impressive, but then again, where isn’t in Spain?
+After exploring all the best things to do in Palma, it’s time for Palma’s impressive food scene.
 From two Michelin Star restaurants down to tiny tapas houses, you are very much spoilt for choice.
-I did seem to find myself drinking more than eating during my last visit, but there were a couple of spots that I really would recommend.
+I did seem to find myself drinking more than eating during my last visit, but this is my guide to Palma de Mallorca’s foodie spots that I really would recommend.

 De Tokio a Lima